 Our students participate in the following curriculum.
-The Unique Learning System (ULS) is a standards-based set of interactive tools specifically designed for students with special needs to access the general curriculum.
+Equals math is a proven multisensory math curriculum for students with severe disabilities at all levels of ability.
+Students learn foundational math and solve real-world problems as active learners, including students with significant and intellectual disabilities, K-12th grade.
+Equals math provides multiple paths for teachers to provide support for their students as they learn and demonstrate what was learned.
 In addition, our K-12 students receive instruction in comprehensive literacy, which incorporates Universal Core Vocabulary Systems.
 Readtopia is a special education instructional program designed for upper elementary, middle, and high school students with special needs.
 It serves as an integrated comprehensive reading curriculum across several domains of study including ELA, Math, Social Studies, Life Skills, and Science.
 Our students with severe disabilities, also participated in the Mobility Opportunities via Education (MOVE) Program.
 This program is designed to help people with severe disabilities learn the skills needed to sit, stand, walk and transition.
 Combining natural body mechanics with instruction, learning occurs while students are engaged in real life activities.
 In addition, all students K-12, experience the Michigan Model for Health.
 This is a comprehensive, skills-based health education curriculum that supports the goal of helping young people live happier and healthier lives.
 When appropriate, Life Centered Education (LCE) is utilized.
 Life Centered Education (LCE) ensures schools teach the most comprehensive and current transition curriculum by implementing the most widely used transition curriculum for children with disabilities and children who are at risk.
 Also, when appropriate, MyMath and Wonders is utilized for ELA and Math curriculum.